Leavings, endings and new beginnings

 - The end of a whole business system (in a merger, failure or other organisational trauma)

-- The end of a client, colleague or customer relationship that’s been joyful and/or traumatic
+- The end of a client, colleague, supplier or customer relationship

-- The end of a career in your particular field, whether of your own volition or others’
+- The end of a career in your particular field, whether of your own volition or not

-Organisations themselves are greatly influenced by incomplete endings, which set up limiting dynamics in individuals and often across the wider system.
-When new people join a company, occupying a role that has been vacated in a hurry or without real respect for the contribution made by the previous role-holder, the new person may struggle to perform.
+Organisations themselves are greatly influenced by incomplete endings, which set up limiting dynamics in individuals, teams and across the wider system.
+When new people join an organisation, occupying a role that has been vacated in a hurry or without real respect for the contribution made by the previous role-holder, the new person will usually struggle to perform.
 The role itself and its place in the system are somehow burdened by an unresolved leaving.
-Soon the new occupant is caught in a similar pattern and may struggle to occupy their authority, feel drawn to leave or are ejected.
-And so the pattern repeats and deepens – in the individual and in the organisation.
+The new occupant is caught in a dynamic and may struggle to occupy their role authority, feel drawn to leave or are ejected.
+This phenomena is known as ‘the systemic ejector set syndrome’ and the pattern repeats and deepens – in the individual and in the organisation.

-Poorly managed, disrespectful endings lead to difficulties for the one who leaves – fear of belonging safely again, difficulties with personal energy and/or professional competence and feelings of isolation or lingering sadness at the loss of belonging – and those that remain – usually shown as a lack of psychological safety in role.
+Poorly managed, disrespectful endings lead to difficulties for the ones who leave including fear of belonging safely again, difficulties with personal energy and professional competence, combined with feelings of isolation or lingering sadness at the loss of belonging.
+And for those that remain there is often a resulting lack of psychological safety in role.

-Business leaders often believe, or hope, that the more they pay someone to leave and not talk about the past, the more the past will be resolved.
-However, secrets, unacknowledged contributions and events slow human relationship systems down and make it harder and harder to survive, let alone thrive.
+Organisational leaders often believe, or hope, that the more they pay someone to leave and/or not talk about the past, the more the past will be resolved.
+However, secrets, unacknowledged contributions and bonds created through giving money, slow human relationship systems down and make it harder and harder to survive, let alone thrive.

 The dynamic patterns created by joining and leaving in an organisation are visualised here: